-PRODUCT LEAK TYPE VAPORS NATURAL GAS Lighter than air and will generally rise and dissipate.
-May gather in a confined space and travel to a source of ignition. mixtures with a warning and m gnited by heat, sparks or flames and will form explosive air.
-Vapors may cause dizziness or asphyxiation without nay be toxic if inhaled at high concentrations.
-Contact with gas s may cause burns, severe injury and/or frostbite.
-HEALTH W HAZARDS be n air.
-Vapors mated ed by heat, sparks or flames and will form explosive mixtures ay cause dizziness or asphyxiation without warning and may at high concentrations.
-Contact with gas or liquefied gas may are injury and/or frostbite.
+PRODUCT LEAK TYPE VAPORS NATURAL GA JRAL GAS Gas Lighter than air and will generally rise and dissipate. gather in a confined space and travel to a source of ig Lighter than air and will generally rise and dissipate.
+May gather in a confined space and travel to a source of ignition.
+HEALTH Mill be easily ignited by heat, sparks or flames and will form explosive mixtures with air.
+Vapors may cause dizziness or asphyxiation without warning and may be toxic if inhaled at high concentrations.
+Contact with g or liquefied gas may cause burns, severe injury and/or frostbite.
+HEALTH HAZARDS Will be easily ignited by heat, sparks or flames and will form explosive mixtures with air.
+Vapors may cause dizziness or asphyxiation without warning and may be toxic if inhaled at high concentrations.
+Contact with gas or liquefied gas may cause burns, severe injury and/or frostbite.